 I had complained to his girlfriend recently about how he talks about women and asked her how she could be with a guy who seems to respect the individual but not the gender.
 I told her that he has said some really fucked up shit to me about women, and he has — but what I didn’t say is that when he was saying those fucked up things, I said nothing.
 I did nothing.
 And in my silence, I was complicit in his words and behavior.
 She mentioned to him that maybe I don’t want to be treated as one of the guys, and he said to her, “What are you talking about?
 Jo loves being one of the boys!
 She takes it as a compliment!”
 And the thing is — he’s right.
 I’ve always taken it as a compliment when my male friends tell me that “I’m just one of the guys.”

 But I’m starting to think that the price of being in the boy’s club is too high.
-Thanks to conversations happening in the sex positive world (and on the internet in general) around consent, toxic masculinity, and entitlement, I’ve been reflecting a lot about how we propagate misogyny in some really subtle and insidious ways that we might not even recognize because we’re not talking about them.
+Thanks to conversations happening on the internet around consent, toxic masculinity, and entitlement, I’ve been reflecting a lot about how we propagate misogyny in some really subtle and insidious ways that we might not even recognize because we’re not talking about them.
 I don’t want to be a part of reinforcing the negative ways that men talk about women’s bodies… but right now, I am.
 Ideally, I’d like to be a part of changing gender narratives.
 This means two things: One, I have a lot of uncomfortable conversations coming my way.
-Two, I get away with saying a LOT of inappropriate things to women I don’t know (“Hey — you have fabulous cleavage!”) just because I’m a woman.
-Probably a good idea to make a conscious effort to stop making those comments.
+Two, I get away with saying a LOT of inappropriate things to women I don’t know (“Hey — you have fabulous cleavage!”) just because I’m a woman, and I need to make a conscious effort to stop making those comments.

 I cherish my friendships with the men in my life, and I’m friends with some really great feminist men.
 I’m also friends with some pretty misogynistic guys, and I don’t want to be one of them.
 Before I can have a conversation with them about the way they see women, though, I think I have some internal work to do regarding how I think and talk about women.